Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Acknowledgment

 \section{Acknowledgment}

 We acknowledge the computational resources provided by the Aalto Science-IT project.
 We acknowledge the EuroHPC Joint Undertaking for awarding this project access to the EuroHPC supercomputer LUMI, hosted by CSC (Finland) and the LUMI consortium through a EuroHPC Regular Access call.
+This work is also supported by the 2023 Shenzhen stability Science Program, the Program for Guangdong Introducing Innovative and Entrepreneurial Teams (Grant No. 2023ZT10X044), and the Shenzhen Science and Technology Program (ZDSYS20230626091302006)